 Most people that know me personally can attest to how shy I usually am when meeting new people.
 Quite often I’m the lonely one in the corner doing my due diligence to make sure that darn wall doesn’t fall down.
 It’s a selfless job.
-That being said, my trip to Ireland brought out a whole new side to my personality no one expected, least of all me.
+However, my trip to Ireland brought out a whole new side to my personality no one expected, least of all me.

 Things started innocently enough.
-Jeanne and I had stopped in to the Westwood hotel pub for a coffee.
-I had already been thinking about getting a bottle of whiskey as a present for my husband so I asked the bartender.
+On our first night in Ireland, my roommate, Jeanne and I had stopped in to the Westwood hotel pub for a coffee before dinner.
+I had already been thinking about picking up a nice bottle of Irish whiskey as a present for my husband, so I asked the bartender.
 He was a nice enough kid who, as it turns out, was originally from Boston.
-Small world.
+Small world!

-A future stop in a little village called Kinvara had us dining at a wonderful town pub called Keogh’s.
+The next day had us stopping in to a little village called Kinvara for lunch.
+After wandering around the town for a bit we settled on a quaint little town pub called Keogh’s.
 There, Kathy, Trish, Jeanne and I enjoyed a fabulous lunch of their local delicacies.
 Of course, the good looks and sparkling personality of our bartender / waiter did not go unnoticed, by any of us.
 The flirtation was on.